 This is a great question, one that gets more interesting the more you think about it.
 Most of us spend 90% of our time indoors in homes and workplaces that are better insulated and sealed than ever.
 So any pollutants or particles have a hard time getting out and tend to buildup in the recirculated air.
 This can lead to an indoor air quality that is worse than the outdoor air quality.

-There is overwhelming evidence that particles in the air damage health.
+There is overwhelming evidence that particles in the air damage health, causing heart attacks, dementia, premature death and many other medical conditions.
 Air purifiers used properly can reduce particle count in the air as well as chemicals by 80% or more.
-There are no long term clinical trials definitely showing air purifiers prolong healthy lifespan but this is absolutely possible.

-The effect of particles human health is a fascinating subject.
-You may not yet realize it, but the epidemiological/clinical data suggests that if you reduced the particle count in your air you would be smarter, happier, and even better looking!
+The effect of particles on human health is a fascinating subject.
+You may not yet realize it, but the epidemiological/clinical data suggests that if you reduced the particle count in your air, you would be smarter, happier, and even better looking!

 So let us now look at some of these studies and decide are air purifiers worth it.

 Health Effects of Airborne Particles